 If you consume the entire can, you’ll be taking in more than 2,000 mg of sodium.
 Low- and reduced-sodium options are available.
 But a better option is to keep the salt in check by making your own soup from a low-sodium recipe.

-As a rule, tomato products are problematic for people with high blood pressure.
-Canned tomato sauces, pasta sauces, and tomato juices are all high in sodium.
+As a rule, tomato products with added salt are problematic for people with high blood pressure.
+Most canned tomato sauces, pasta sauces, and tomato juices are high in sodium.
 A 1/2-cup serving of classic marinara sauce can have 400 mg of sodium or more.
-A cup of tomato juice can come in at more than 600 mg of sodium
+A cup of tomato juice can come in at more than 600 mg of sodium.

 You can often find low- or reduced-sodium versions of all of these items.
-For people looking to keep their blood pressure down, these alternatives are a smart choice.
+For people looking to keep their blood pressure down, these alternatives, as well as fresh tomatoes that are rich in lycopene, are smart choices that have many heart health benefits.

 Trans fats are found naturally in small amounts of fatty meats and dairy products.
 However, the biggest contributors of trans fats are packaged and prepared foods.
 These also typically contain high amounts of sugar and other low-fiber carbohydrates.